 Many methods exist for penalized (univariate response) multinomial logistic regression.
-For example, \citet{zhu2004classification} proposed a ridge-penalized multinomial logistic regression model, and later, \citet{vincent2014sparse} proposed to use a group-lasso penalty on rows of the unknown regression coefficient matrix.
-The latter approach allows for variable selection since $\boldsymbol{\beta}^*_{m, :, :} = 0_{J\times K}$ implies that the $m$th predictor does not affect the response category probabilities. \citet{simon2013sparse} studied the sparse group-lasso from a computational perspective: the multinomial logistic regression model fits neatly into their computational framework.
+For example, \citet{zhu2004classification} proposed a ridge-penalized multinomial logistic regression model, and later, \citet{vincent2014sparse} proposed to use a sparse group lasso penalty on rows of the unknown regression coefficient matrix.
+The latter approach allows for variable selection since $\boldsymbol{\beta}^*_{m, :, :} = 0_{J\times K}$ implies that the $m$th predictor does not affect the response category probabilities. \citet{simon2013sparse} studied the sparse group lasso from a computational perspective: the multinomial logistic regression model fits neatly into their framework.

-Other recent methods for fitting the multinomial logistic regression model rely on dimension reduction rather than variable selection. \citet{powers2018nuclear} proposed a nuclear norm penalized multinomial logistic regression model, which could be characterized as a generalization of the stereotype model of \citet{anderson1984regression}. \citet{Price2019Auto} penalized the euclidean norm of pairwise differences of regression coefficient vectors for each category, which encourages fitted models for which estimated probabilities are identical for some categories.
+Other recent methods for fitting the multinomial logistic regression model rely on dimension reduction rather than variable selection. \citet{powers2018nuclear} proposed a nuclear norm penalized multinomial logistic regression model, which could be characterized as a generalization of the stereotype model of \citet{anderson1984regression}. \citet{Price2019Auto} penalized the Euclidean norm of pairwise differences of regression coefficient vectors for each category, which encourages fitted models for which estimated probabilities are identical for some categories.

-While these methods can perform well in terms of prediction and interpretability for multinomial logistic regression, if applied to the multivariate categorical regression model, none would exploit the fact that $\tilde{Y}$ is constructed using two distinct response variables.
-One could fit two separate multinomial logistic regression models, but this would fail to exploit the association between the two responses unless they were conditionally independent.
+While these methods can perform well in terms of prediction and interpretability for multinomial logistic regression, if applied to the multivariate categorical regression model, none would account for the fact that $\tilde{Y}$ is constructed using two distinct response variables.
+One could fit two separate multinomial logistic regression models, but this would fail to exploit the association between the two responses.
 Thus, there is a need to develop a new penalized likelihood framework for fitting \eqref{eq:full_model} that exploits the multivariate response.
-Our proposed method does this, produces interpretable fitted models, and applies when $p$, $J$, and $K$ are large.
+Our proposed method does this, yields interpretable fitted models, and can be applied when $p$ is large.